chapmanjacobd/hn_mining/README.md

 126179 ”
 ```

-There are 126,000+ quotations on HackerNews using soft quotes.
+There are 126,000+ quotations on HackerNews using smart quotes.
 I find this deeply disturbing.

 ### Intel vs AMD